-Doctor Who: All Doctors in order & the actors that played them
+Doctor Who timeline explained: All Doctors in order & the actors that played them

-Ncuti Gatwa has officially made his debut as the 15th Time Lord ahead of Doctor Who Season 14.
-Now, we’re looking back in time at all of the Doctors in order, and the actors who played them.
+BBCNcuti Gatwa is officially the Fifteenth Time Lord.
+Now, we’re looking back in time at all of the Doctors in order, the actors who played them, and how many times they appeared.

 The recasting of new actors through regeneration has allowed many actors to step into The Doctor’s shoes over the years.
 From the very best Doctor Who episodes, to the less favorable chapters of the TV show, each Doctor deserves recognition.